 Winter Outlook Workshop

 Dec.
-8th Workshop in Irvine Will Focus on Ability to Predict Winter Precipitation
+8th Workshop in Irvine Focused on Ability to Predict Winter Precipitation

-The past three-year span, 2019 to 2022, has officially been the driest ever statewide going back to 1895 when modern records began in California.
-But this most recent period of overall drought has also seen big swings from very wet to very dry stretches such as the 2021-2022 water year that went from a relatively wet Oct.-Dec. beginning to the driest Jan.-March period in the state’s history.
+The three-year span, 2019 to 2022, was officially the driest ever statewide going back to 1895 when modern records began in California.
+But that most recent period of overall drought also saw big swings from very wet to very dry stretches such as the 2021-2022 water year that went from a relatively wet Oct.-Dec. beginning to the driest Jan.-March period in the state’s history.

-Participants will hear the latest advancements in sub-seasonal to seasonal forecasting — weather predictions from two weeks to a season ahead — and how these predictions can improve management of water infrastructure.
+Participants heard the latest advancements in sub-seasonal to seasonal forecasting — weather predictions from two weeks to a season ahead — and how these predictions can improve management of water infrastructure.

-A full draft agenda can be found by clicking here.
+A full agenda can be found by clicking here.

-The event is ideal for anyone involved in managing, modeling or forecasting water resources or interested in hearing the latest science.
-It covers what is and isn’t known about forecasting winter precipitation weeks to months ahead, the skill of present forecasts and ongoing research to develop predictive ability.
+The event was ideal for anyone involved in managing, modeling or forecasting water resources or interested in hearing the latest science.
+It covered what is and isn’t known about forecasting winter precipitation weeks to months ahead, the skill of present forecasts and ongoing research to develop predictive ability.

-This special event is sponsored by the California Department of Water Resources in partnership with the Water Education Foundation.
+This special event was sponsored by the California Department of Water Resources in partnership with the Water Education Foundation.

 Location & Parking:

-The workshop will be hosted in the Huntington Room at
+The workshop was hosted in the Huntington Room at

 Center of the National Academies of Sciences &